Erastuskanyatta/Website-vs-Web-app/index.md

 #### Characteristics of A web Application

 1. ``Accessibility``- A good web app is available and usable by a maximum number of people.
-People with disabilities should be able to access the web application.
+The web application should be accessible to people with disabilities.

 2. ``Storage system`` -Should have a good database for storing designers' and end-users information.